Home

 BULGUR consists of wheat kernels that have been steamed, dried and crushed.
 It has a tender chewy texture and comes in a coarse, medium or find grinds.

 RICE is a staple for much of the world and is available in many different forms.
-Brown rice is the least processed and is very good for those vegetarian and vegan recipes.
+Brown rice is the least processed and is very good for learning how to make vegan recipes.
 It has a natural tan color and a nutty flavor.
 White rice has received more processing therefore I avoid using this except for special recipes.

 QUINOA is one of my favorite grains as I have often told you.
 It is an important part of the Ecuadorian cuisine as well as all of South America.
 It was a staple of the Incas and known as the food of the Gods.
 It is rich in protein and other nutrients.
 Quinoa is so versatile as it can be used in rice dishes or grinding as flour and substituting for other flours.